-The Board has adopted a schedule of key matters relating to strategy, finance and governance which are for decision by the Board.
-The table on page 83 sets out these key matters reserved by the Board for decision.
+- The Board has adopted a schedule of key matters relating to strategy, finance and corporate governance which are for decision by the Board. - Such key matters reserved by the Board for decision is set out in the table on page 83.